A 1-bit quantum filter for particle trajectory reconstruction

 The transition to the HL-LHC presents a computational bottleneck that challenges the scalability of traditional track reconstruction algorithms.
 As the number of simultaneous collisions increases by an order of magnitude, the combinatorial complexity of track reconstruction grows factorially~\cite{search_by_triplet}, potentially outpacing the growth of the classical computing budgets.
 To address this, the high-energy physics community is increasing its exploration of disruptive computing paradigms, including machine learning and quantum computing.
-While Graph Neural Networks (GNNs) have shown great promise, they require extensive training and ensuring their inference latency remains within the strict real-time processing constraints of the trigger represents a significant challenge~\cite{Ju_2021_GNN, Correia_2024_GNN}.
-Quantum computers may offer advantages including potential energy efficiency \cite{Jaschke_2023_green, PRXQuantum.3.020101_green} and the ability to leverage high-dimensional Hilbert spaces to address combinatorial problems.
+For instance, Graph Neural Networks (GNNs) have shown potential but require extensive training and their inference latency goes beyond the strict processing constraints of the real-time LHCb trigger~\cite{Ju_2021_GNN, Correia_2024_GNN}.
+Quantum computers may offer advantages including potential better energy consumption efficiency \cite{Jaschke_2023_green, PRXQuantum.3.020101_green} and the ability to leverage high-dimensional Hilbert spaces to address combinatorial problems.
 Various approaches for particle tracking have been explored, ranging from Quantum Annealing~\cite{Zlokapa_2021, quantum_annealing} to quantum GNNs~\cite{QGNN}.
-In previous work~\cite{Nicotra_2023,1-Bit_HHL} we explored the Harrow-Hassidim-Lloyd (HHL~\cite{Harrow_2009}) algorithm, achieving excellent performance but requiring circuit depths that exceed the coherence times available on current Noisy Intermediate-Scale Quantum (NISQ) devices.
+In previous work we explored using the Harrow-Hassidim-Lloyd (HHL~\cite{Harrow_2009}) algorithm as a global pattern recognition algorithm, TrackHHL~\cite{Nicotra_2023,1-Bit_HHL}, achieving good performance but requiring circuit depths that far exceed the coherence times available on current Noisy Intermediate-Scale Quantum (NISQ) devices.

-In this paper we present an update to our global pattern recognition algorithm, TrackHHL~\cite{1-Bit_HHL}, which introduces a specialized 1-Bit Quantum Filter to overcome these limitations.
-Inspired by the Denby-Peterson model~\cite{DP1, DP2}, track reconstruction is formulated as the ground-state search of an Ising-like Hamiltonian.
-Unlike previous approaches using HHL which rely on resource-intensive high-precision Quantum Phase Estimation (QPE), our approach redefines the problem as a spectral filtering task.
-By restricting the QPE to a single-bit clock register and exploiting phase aliasing through a problem-informed evolution parameter, we deterministically filter out combinatorial noise while constructing a high-fidelity tracking solution.
-We take advantage of the Hamiltonian sparsity and structure by implementing a custom Hamiltonian evolution via the proposed Direct Structural Synthesis method, which synthesizes the exact unitary operators, reducing the circuit depth compared to standard Trotterization methods.